open/close all folders

 - In the anime, Ash once allowed a Hippopotas (a hippo-like Pokémon almost twice the length of Pikachu) to hitch a ride on his head, like Pikachu or Aipom usually does/did.
-Pikachu weighs about 13 lbs (5.8 kg).
+Pikachu weighs about 5.8 kg (13 lbs).
 Hippopotas weighs over one hundred pounds (more than 45 kg).

-- As does Cacnea (weighs in at about 113 lbs (51 kg), to be precise), yet in the anime, Gardenia was picking one up and swinging it around like it was nothing.
+- As does Cacnea (weighing in at about 51 kg [113 lbs], to be precise), yet in the anime, Gardenia was picking one up and swinging it around like it was nothing.
 Either she's much, much stronger than she looks, or it's a particularly small Cacnea.
 It's distinctly implied that the values given in the Pokédex are averages, not solid numbers.
 Though she is deceptively strong, Sapphire has been seen with her Aron on her shoulder.
-Aron weigh (on average) 132.3 lbs (60 kg).
+Aron weigh (on average) 60 kg (132.3 lbs).

 - Spinda.
 The height of a five-year-old, the weight of a terrier.

 - Most mons are seriously underweight for the volume.
-Depending on how you take the Wailord measures (height vs length) for example, they're either has about the same density as air at the heaviest, or a bit lighter then hydrogen.
+For example, depending on how you take the Wailord measures (height vs length, they're either has about the same density as air at the heaviest, or a bit lighter than hydrogen.
 This may make some sense, as Wailord are based on beach balls.
-Onix are 8.8m (nearly 29 feet) giant stone snakes weighting about 210kgs (463 pounds).
-Rapidash weigh an average of 95kgs, while a real life light riding horse weights around 400-500kgs.
-Tauros is 88.4kg, while a real life bull weights around 500 to 1000kgs.
+Onix are 8.8m (nearly 29 feet) giant stone snakes weighing about 210kgs (463 pounds).
+Rapidash weigh an average of 95kgs, while a real-life light riding horse weights around 400-500kgs.
+Tauros is 88.4kg, while a real-life bull weights around 500 to 1000kgs.

 - The height of characters of the day is also in rather wild flux.
 If one considers Brock to be a slightly-less-than-average-sized young adult, every few episodes the cast runs into ten-foot-tall bearmen.

 - Played very straight in the in-game battles.
-While they give a good example of which pokemon are bigger than the others, but not by how much.
-The smallest pokemon in existence, Joltik, is less then four inches long, but is drawn bigger than a trainer character's head.
+They give a good example of which Pokémon are bigger than the others, but not by how much.
+The smallest Pokémon in existence, Joltik, is less than four inches long, but is drawn bigger than a trainer character's head.